wthayer/documents/docs/BR.md

 **Issuing CA**: In relation to a particular Certificate, the CA that issued the Certificate.
 This could be either a Root CA or a Subordinate CA.

 **Key Compromise**: A Private Key is said to be compromised if its value has been disclosed to an unauthorized person or an unauthorized person has had access to it.
-A Private Key is also considered compromised if methods have been developed that can easily calculate it based on the Public Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys) or if there is clear evidence that the specific method used to generate the Private Key was flawed.

 **Key Generation Script**: A documented plan of procedures for the generation of a CA Key Pair **.**